 Strawberries contain Vitamin C which is a water-soluble vitamin.
-After analyzing your gene expression and taking your questionnaire data into account, it has been determined that strawberries in your diet will be beneficial for you.
+After an interpretation of your gene expression and taking your questionnaire data into account, it has been determined that strawberries in your diet will be of benefit for you.
 Vitamin C impacts the activity, enzyme production, immune system regulation and nutrient absorption which are just some of the responsibilities of your gut microbiome.
 Research shows that Vitamin C affects the function of Bifidobacterium and Clostridium species.
 Vitamin C is a powerful antioxidant, can protect against cardiovascular disease, boost immunity, promote nutrient utilization and help fight vision loss.